pvdz/preval/tests/cases/incdec/dec/spy_on_assign_post.md

 $( c, b );
 `````

+## Todos triggered

+- objects in isFree check
+- Support non-primitive in first arg to $coerce

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'd flag now:', 0